timdawg/Deeper-Tought-2/README.md

 #Deeper Thought 2
-A program that blinks the LEDs on the PiDP-8 kit.
-This program is C++ and does not run in the PDP-8 simulator.The default mode is designed to be similar to Steve Gibson's Deep Thought program for the PDP-8.
+A program that blinks the LEDs on the PiDP-8 kit created by Oscar Vermeulen.
+This program is C++ and does not run in the PDP-8 simulator.
+The default mode is designed to be similar to Steve Gibson's Deep Thought program for the PDP-8.
+For more information the the PiDP-8 kits [go here](http://obsolescence.wix.com/obsolescence#!pidp-8/cbie).
+Deeper Thought 2 is a fork of Deeper Thought by Norman Davie.
+For the original program, [go here](https://groups.google.com/d/msg/pidp-8/tbciVNoZJbw/AMjywRKLAwAJ).
+The file gpio.c and gpio.h were copied from Oscar Vermeulen's PDP-8/simH project.